Music is Good for You!

 An East Texas State University study by Daryl Erick Trent revealed that high school seniors who participated in instrumental music in grades 6-12 score significantly higher in language arts and math on standardized tests than do students involved in non-music extra-curricular activities or with students not involved in any school related extra-curricular activity.

-East Texas State University study by Daryl Erick Trent
+East Texas State University study by Daryl Erick Trent.

 NHME at State Grange